Lemoncode/bootcamp-backend/00-stack-documental/05-cloud/03-queue-and-serverless/06-serverless/README.md

 Let's use `typescript with serverless`:

-> There are a [serverless plugin](https://www.serverless.com/plugins/serverless-plugin-typescript) but it has its own build outside babel.
+> There are a [serverless plugin](https://www.serverless.com/plugins/serverless-plugin-typescript) but it has its own builder outside babel.

 Rename file to `.ts`: